mchristello/backend_PF/README.md

 ## <u>API Endpoints</u>

+1° Start the server with "npm run start"

+Most general endpoints are:
 - "/api/products", brings all the products in the DB.
-[Try it here.](localhost:8080/api/products)
+[Try it here.](http://localhost:8080/api/products)
 - "/api/carts", brings all the carts existents in the DB.
-[Try it here.](localhost:8080/api/carts)
+[Try it here.](http://localhost:8080/api/carts)
 - "/api/users", brings the list of users of the DB.
 Only admin users.
-[Try it here.](localhost:8080/api/users)
+[Try it here.](http://localhost:8080/api/users)
 - "/api/users/current", brings the current user logged in the website.
-[Try it here.](localhost:8080/api/users/current)
+[Try it here.](http://localhost:8080/api/users/current)
 - "/api/logger", tests the Logger in the console.
-- "/api/mail"
 - "/api/mockingproducts", generate random users & products with @faker-js/faker.
+- "/apiDocs", show the documentation build with Swagger.
+[Try it here.](http://localhost:8080/apiDocs)
 -------------------------

 ## <u>Available Scripts</u>